 - And an insurance company can’t attempt to dissuade a policyholder from seeking the help of an attorney

 When you are dealing with your insurer and they are not being forthright in their actions, intentions or behavior, then you need to consult with an attorney to make sure your rights and interests are upheld.
-In this regard, the attorneys at Moss & Bollinger can help people in Los Angeles with their claims and their insurance provider.
+In this regard, the attorneys at Moss & Bollinger can help people in Ventura County with their claims and their insurance provider.